Skip to content

 Inside .scaffold/:

-Code files are created in your workspace root (outside .scaffold/) so implementation stays in your project source tree.
+Implementation code lives in your workspace root (outside .scaffold/) so all code and dependencies stay in your project source tree and version control.

 Commands